tcort/tcbasic/README.md

 #### GOSUB expression

 Evaluates 'expression' and jumps to the corresponding line number after saving the current line number.
+It may appear with with or without whitespace between `GO` and `SUB`.
+For example, both `GOSUB 100` and `GO SUB 100` are equivalent.

 Example: